What is celiac disease?

 Who to see

 You may be referred to a doctor who specializes in problems with the digestive system (gastroenterologist) to confirm the diagnosis with a small intestine biopsy.
-In addition, a dietitian can help you plan and stay on a gluten-free diet.
+In addition, a registered dietitian can help you plan and stay on a gluten-free diet.

 Examinations and Tests